Special Education Blogs

 Kelley Hively and Orlanda De Los Santos collaborate inside their Texas elementary school as special education teacher and speech and language pathologist.
 Outside the school, they join forces as the creators of The Dynamic Duo: Adventures in Speech & Special Education.
-The pair’s posts focus upon topics that could be of interest to both parents and educators such as helping children through beginning and end of the school year transitions.
+The pair’s posts focus on topics that could be of interest to both parents and educators such as helping children through beginning- and end-of-the school year transitions.
 They also share Pinterest pointers that maximize storage space when a classroom size is limited.

 The Resource(ful) Room